 Each spring, without fail, a bright yellow flower catches my eye after it emerges from the rocky gravel parking pad that's home to the family car.
 The soil is deficient and the sun struggles to reach the ground, shaded as it is by neighbouring garage walls and a tall laneway gate.
 Without complaint, however, a flower blooms.
 Its common name is coltsfoot, and it is widely considered a noxious weed.

-the foliage looks like a colt's foot
+Flowers emerge long before the leaves of coltsfoot, named so because the foliage looks like a colt's foot |

 There's something to be admired about a plant that grows so willingly.
 As a gardener who has encouraged and nourished and cheered on and tried to bargain with many a plant that has simply given up the fight, coltsfoot's carefree attitude is refreshing.
 It grows unperturbed in less-than-ideal conditions.
 I wondered how this perennial might react to being seen as undesirable.
 The result was the following poem: